Dasync/Dasync/examples/AspNetCoreDocker/README.md

     }
   }
 ```
 So that commands and events will still be using RabbitMQ.
-Although, there is no inter-service querying example is shown in the code.
+Although, there is no inter-service querying example shown in the code.

 ### 2. IIS Express
 In some cases, it is easier to launch light-weight service instances hosted locally in IIS Express when no other containers are needed rather than services themselves.
 Go to properties of the `AspNetCoreDocker` solution, then the `Startup Project` tab, and select the `Multiple startup projects` option.
 Then set `Action` to `Start` for the `Users.Runtime` and `AntiFraud.Runtime` projects.